rhythmcache/pravaha/docs/c.md

 **Returns:**
 - Pointer to a null-terminated error string if an error occurred
-- `NULL` if no error
+- `NULL` if no error has occurred since the last successful call

 **Note:** The pointer is valid until the next pravaha call on the same thread.
 Do not free it.
+Error strings are stored in thread-local storage, so `pravaha_last_error()` is always thread-safe.

 **Example:**
 ```c